2022 Bolton Metropolitan Borough Council election

 The 2022 Bolton Metropolitan Borough Council election took place on 5 May 2022.
-One third of councillors—20 out of 60—were be elected.
+One third of councillors—20 out of 60—were to be elected.
 The election took place alongside other local elections across the United Kingdom.

 In the previous council election in 2021, the council remained under no overall control.
 The Conservatives continued running a minority administration with a confidence and supply arrangement with smaller parties, as they had done prior to the election.
 Labour formed the main opposition with nineteen seats to the Conservatives' twenty.

 Background

 The Local Government Act 1972 created a two-tier system of metropolitan counties and districts covering Greater Manchester, Merseyside, South Yorkshire, Tyne and Wear, the West Midlands, and West Yorkshire starting in 1974.
 Bolton was a district of the Greater Manchester metropolitan county.
 The Local Government Act 1985 abolished the metropolitan counties, with metropolitan districts taking on most of their powers as metropolitan boroughs.
 The Greater Manchester Combined Authority was created in 2011 and began electing the mayor of Greater Manchester from 2017, which was given strategic powers covering a region coterminous with the former Greater Manchester metropolitan county.

 Since its formation, Bolton Council has variously been under Labour control, Conservative control and no overall control.
 Labour most recently regained its majority in the 2011 council election, which it held until the 2019 election.
 After the 2019 election, Labour held 23 seats with the Conservatives on 20, the Liberal Democrats on 6, the local party Farnworth and Kearsley First on five, the UK Independence Party on three and the local party Horwich and Blackrod First on two, as well as one independent councillor.
 The Conservatives formed a confidence and supply agreement with the Liberal Democrats, Farnworth and Kearley First, Horwich and Blackrod First and the UK Independence Party so that they could form a minority administration.
 In the most recent election in 2021, the Conservatives became the largest party with 20 seats to Labour's nineteen, with seven independents, the Liberal Democrats and Farnworth and Kearsley First on five seats each, Horwich and Blackrod First on five and a single UK Independence Party councillor remaining.
 The Conservatives continued to run a minority administration with support from smaller parties.
 The Liberal Democrats ended their working arrangement with the Conservatives in January 2021.
 Marie Brady, the leader of the Horwich and Blackrod First party, defected to the Conservative Party after the two other councillors from her party voted against the Conservative budget.

 The positions up for election in 2022 were last elected in 2018.
 In that election, the Conservatives won nine seats, Labour won eight, and the Liberal Democrats and Farnworth and Kealey First won two each.
+Prior to this election, Reform UK formed an electoral pact with newly-formed local party Bolton For Change, running joint candidates under the banner of both parties.
+This arrangement has continued to the present, with candidates standing for 'Reform UK and Bolton For Change' in 2022, 2023 and 2024.